-Kaufman Building Room 112
+Kaufman Hall Room 112

 Dr. Strock uses modern aquatic ecology and fossil records contained in lake sediments, to explore issues that are critical to effectively managing freshwater resources.
 Her interests include freshwater and ecosystem ecology and paleoecology, ecosystem response to changes in climate and atmospheric deposition, watershed biogeochemistry, algal ecology, food-web interactions, and freshwater resource management.

 ENST 335 Analysis/Mgmt of Aquatic Env

 An interdisciplinary study of the aquatic environment, with a focus on the groundwater and surface waters of the Chesapeake Bay drainage basin.
 This course provides a scientific introduction to the dynamics of rivers, lakes, wetlands, and estuarine systems as well as an appreciation of the complexity of the political and social issues involved in the sustainable use of these aquatic resources.
 Students conduct an original, cooperative, field-based research project on a local aquatic system that will involve extensive use of analytical laboratory and field equipment.
 Extended field trips to sample freshwater and estuarine systems and to observe existing resource management practices are conducted.
 Three hours classroom and four hours laboratory a week.
 Prerequisite: 162.